lhsoicher/tcenum/README.md

 Installing tcenum
 ------------------

-Unpack the archive file in a chosen directory, move to the tcenum subdirectory and run `tccompile`.
+Unpack the archive file in a chosen directory, move to the subdirectory created for tcenum (say `tcenum` or `tcenum-x.y.z`) and run `tccompile`.
 The format for this command is

      tccompile [ <maxmib> [ <intbytes> ] ]